eddocs/doc/configuration/filters.md

 ```
 ### Regex Filters

-Regex filters pass all log lines that match the specified regular expression for further processing and discard unmatched logs.
+Regex filters pass all log lines that match the specified regular expression for further processing and discard all unmatched logs.

-Below example will grab log lines that ares error related and discard other lines.
+Below example will grab the log lines that are error related and discard other lines.

 ```yaml
   - name: error